Posts Tagged ‘service dog registry’

 Psychiatric service dogs (PSDs) are a type of service animal with the same legal rights as service dogs that help with physical disabilities.
 PSDs are specially trained to help people with mental illnesses and learning disabilities.

-In this article we’ll explain what psychiatric service dogs are, who qualifies for one and the type of work they do.
-We will also go over the legal rights and protections that PSD owners have under U.S. federal laws.Table of Contents Qualifying for a Psychiatric Service Dog Psychiatric Service Dog Tasks Psychiatric Service Dog Access Rights Verifying a Psychiatric Service Dog Training a Psychiatric Service Dog Different Types of Psychiatric Service Dogs How to Register your Psychiatric Service Dog Qualifying for a Psychiatric Service Dog
+In this article, we’ll explain what psychiatric service dogs are, who qualifies for one, and the type of work they do.
+We will also go over the legal rights and protections that PSD owners have under U.S. federal laws.Table of Contents How to Qualify for a PSD PSD Tasks PSD Access Rights Verifying a PSD Training a PSD Different Types of PSD How to Register your PSD Qualifying for a Psychiatric Service Dog

 Disabilities that can qualify for a Psychiatric Service Dog include:Clinical depression Anxiety disorders Phobias Post-traumatic stress disorder Attention-deficit/hyperactivity disorders Bi-polar disorder Obsessive compulsive disorder Autism